PhinehasNarh/PhinehasNarh/README.md

 - **Version Control**: Git & GitHub

-- 👨‍💻 My Portfolio website at [https://www.mixo.io/site/cyber-port-5eq85](https://www.mixo.io/site/cyber-port-5eq85)

 - 📫 How to reach me **phinehastettehnarh@gmail.com**

-- ⚡ Fun fact **"A shell script is a bash script, but a bash script isn't necessarily a shell script...stay with me"**
+- ⚡ Fun fact **"A shell script is a bash script, but a bash script isn't necessarily a shell script...stay with me!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">